PedestrianDynamics/jupedsim/docs/source/concepts/routing.rst

 It is also possible to model a decision making process and split the agents at a stage, with a round-robin transition.
 Here, the agents will proceed in a weighted round-robin manner.
-E.g., when defining a round robin transition with three outgoing stages and the corresponding weights 10, 5, 1, the first 10 agents to make a choice will continue with the first given stage.
+E.g., when defining a round-robin transition with three outgoing stages and the corresponding weights 10, 5, 1, the first 10 agents to make a choice will continue with the first given stage.
 The next 4 with the second one, and the next agent will continue with the third stage.

-Then the circle starts again at stage one.
+After this, the cycle restarts with the first stage.

 .. figure:: /_static/transitions/round_robin.svg
     :width: 40%
     :align: center

-How to create such a round-robin transition as described above see here:
+To create a round-robin transition as described above, you can follow these steps:
 .. code-block:: python

     journey.set_transition_for_stage(